sauravraghuvanshi/serverless-video-sharing-and-streaming-platform/README.md

-# serverless video sharing and streaming platform
+# Serverless video sharing and streaming platform

 In this project, we build a completely serverless video sharing web-site, complete with: